India raises 120 bln rupees via debt sale - RBI

 * Dow up 0.42 pct, S&P down 0.08 pct, Nasdaq down 1.8 pct (Updates to close of U.S. markets)

-The coupon was higher than the forecast of 8.2616 percent in a Reuters poll earlier in the day.
+The coupon was lower than the forecast of 8.2859 percent in a Reuters poll earlier in the day.

 * Dow up 0.42 pct, S&P down 0.08 pct, Nasdaq down 1.8 pct (Updates to close of U.S. markets)